zhubonan/disp/README.md

 In practice, the computing resources can be scattered spatially and temporally - there might be multiple machines that the search can run on, the each job may have to queue and subsequently run for only a limited amount of time.

-DISP makes searching easier by providing a centralised server that handles distributing and controlling each search *worker*, getting real-time analytics data, as well as having maining a database of relaxed structures.
+DISP makes searching easier by providing a centralised server that handles distributing and controlling each search *worker*, getting real-time analytics data, as well as keeping a database of relaxed structures.
 It is built upon the original AIRSS package and is fully compatible with the latter.

 ```mermaid